The best tips to keep your family cool this summer

 Keeping this hot air away from cooler parts of your home can help provide spaces you can use when you want to get away from the heat.
 Closing the doors to the rooms which you’re trying to keep cool can help prevent huge amounts of hot air entering and raising the temperature.

-Hopefully, these tips can help you enjoy your summer and keep your family and home this summer really cool when those hot days arrive!
+Hopefully, these tips can help you enjoy your time at home this summer and keep your family and home this summer really cool when those hot days arrive!